chirpstack/chirpstack-docs/src/chirpstack-gateway-os/guides/getting-started.md

 ### Base image

-After the board and channel-plan have been configured, you must update the ChirpStack Gateway Bridge configuration, such that it connects to your MQTT broker.
-This can be done using the **Edit ChirpStack Gateway Bridge config** option in the `gateway-config` menu.
+After the board and channel-plan have been configured, you must update the ChirpStack MQTT Forwarder configuration, such that it connects to your MQTT broker.
+This can be done using the **Edit ChirpStack MQTT Forwarder config** option in the `gateway-config` menu.

 Use the **Edit configuration file** option to edit the configuration file or